Profile

 Accredited by the Public Relations Society of America (APR) in 1981, John has also been an active member of the Agricultural Relations Council, American Agricultural Editors' Association, National Association of Farm Broadcasters, and National Agri-Marketing Association.

-John writes in his free time (recent credits: Option Wizard Trading Method, SFO, Active Trader, Technical Analysis of Stocks and Commodities, Futures, Hollywood Scriptwriter, and North Shore).
-His own feature film script was reviewed by story departments of several Hollywood studios, garnered positive comments from Warner Brothers, but ultimately, was not chosen among the 400 or so films made each year.
+John writes in his free time (books (mentioned above) and periodicals including Active Trader, Technical Analysis of Stocks and Commodities, Futures, Hollywood Scriptwriter, and North Shore).
+His own feature film script was reviewed by story departments of several Hollywood studios, garnered positive comments from Warner Brothers, but remains unproduced.

 Married with three grown children, he has coached baseball, basketball, soccer, tennis and softball.
 He captains USTA 4.5 tennis teams for Winnetka, IL, and enjoys reading, Zen poetry and writing, and music (classical, opera, percussion, jazz and blues).